Jentar/Link-Team/README.md

 ## Budget calculator idea
 ​
 Eesmärk koostada kalkulaator, mis aitaks kasutaja rahakotisisust paremat ülevaadet saada.
 Kulutused grupeeritud teemade kaupa, et ülevaatlikult näha, kuhu kaob raha tegelikult.
+Our goal was to make a calculator which would give the user a better understanding of their monthly spendings.
+The spendings are categorized into 5 different topics.

 ​
 ## Prototype